Pearl Buying - Choosing & Caring for PearlsAuthor: The Pearl Market.

 Sizing a BraceletWhilst 7.5 inches is pretty standard, if you have (for example) a very slim wrist you might need a custom length.
 Here's a rough guide...

 Take a piece of string and wrap it around your wrist where you want the bracelet to lie.
 The string should be just resting on the skin - neither tight nor slack.
 Measure the string and add an inch to allow for the radius of the pearls and the clasp.
-This should give you a length with a little bit of slack for ease of fastening.
+This will give you a length with a little bit of slack for ease of fastening.

 Buying Pearls as A GiftIt's usually wise to go for the best grade of pearl you can afford - even if this means choosing a smaller pearl size.
 If you don't know what she'd prefer, you can't go too far wrong with traditional round white pearls.